ECNU-ILOG/SymbolicCDM/README.md

 # SymbolicCDM

 The code for the paper "Symbolic Cognitive Diagnosis via Hybrid Optimization for Intelligent Education Systems" published in AAAI 2024.
-The main paper and the appendix are in the main.pdf and appendix.pdf respectively, which are contained in the folder named paper.Symbolic Cognitive Diagnosis via Hybrid Optimization for Intelligent Education Systems
+The main paper and the appendix are in the `main.pdf` and `appendix.pdf` respectively, which are contained in the folder named paper.

 ## Requirements